SoccerNet/sn-mvfoul/VARS interface/ReadMe.md

 python main.py
 ```

-Then select one or several clips in the folder "Dataset"
+Then select one or several clips in the folder "Dataset".
+The clips should be 5 seconds long and the foul should be around the 3th second.